 About Indian Lake

 The idea of Indian Lake was originally conceived by Joseph B. Righter in hopes of creating a development similar to Mountain Lakes.
 He was a native of Denville and visualized that the waters of Den Brook could provide an excellent lake because of the surrounding terrain.
 He accumulated numerous parcels of land until he had accumulated approximately 300 acres.
-Around 1920, he proceeded to clear the property and trees were hauled by a yoke of oxen to a sawmill that was set up on site.
+Around 1920, he proceeded to clear the property and apple trees were hauled by a yoke of oxen to a sawmill that was set up on site.
 A dam was required at the East Shore Road beach, where the road passes over, was the original dam.
 The Den Brook started to back-up flooding the cleared land.
 As the water rose, the dreams and years of planning were a success.
 Lenape Lake was born, named after the earliest inhabitants of the area, the Leni Lenape Indians of the Delaware tribe.

 Roads were laid out and the land divided for a beautiful area of year-round homes.
 The first house was sold right next to the dam.
 J.B.
 Righter took ill and passed away in November of 1922.
 His dream for Lenape Lake was realized, but sadly, he never saw it developed.
 The first house built on Lenape Lake was built by his wife Susan A. Righter, and stands at the corner of Highland Trail and Indian Road.